The Phoenix Myth

 2. The Riddle of the Phoenix

-We propose therefore that Herodotus offered an esoteric concept for Zoroastrians and Pythagoreans, which needs to explained with the help of Plato and Plutarch.
+We propose therefore that Herodotus included an esoteric concept for Zoroastrians and Pythagoreans, which needs to be explained with the help of Plato and Plutarch.
 Our source is Hesiod, the celebrated "Greek father of didactic poetry" who lived a couple of centuries before Herodotus and was the first to mention the riddle, which would suggests it has a solution!
 He was active between 760-650 BCE and recorded most of what we know about Greek mythology, farming, economic thought, astronomy and ancient time-keeping.
 A versatile genius like Hesiod had obviously valuable insights that would have influenced the ambiguous report of Herodotus!
 Of the diverse translations of Hesiod's riddle we chose Bartleby.com, last accessed 10-26-2018:

 A chattering crow lives out nine generations

 of aged men, but a stag's life is four times a crow's,

 and a raven’s life makes three stags old,